 Explore the city, visit Jewish neighborhoods, see all the famous sites, eat in great restaurants, and easily catch minyanim…all in one day in Paris.

-Paris is one of the most popular tourist destinations in the world, and caters to people from all over the world.
+Paris is one of the most popular tourist destinations in the world and caters to people from all over.
 It is fairly tourist-friendly and easy to get around.
-It is a classic European destination city, complete with rich history, culture, landmarks, and attractions.
+It is a classic European destination city, complete with a rich history, culture, landmarks, and attractions.
 You can spend days there, but I wrote this post to help with a day or so in Paris, which is usually the time spent on a stopover (find the right flight on Do-All’s search engine).
 I have been to Paris on a 16.5-hour stopover, from 7 am to 11:30 pm, which I thought was the perfect amount of time to get a good sense of the city.

 Here’s some helpful links: